soul-traveller/rectarg/README.md

       - “_” disables labels for that axis
       - Each patch ID (e.g. A01) is matched to corresponding data in `.cie`.
       - Supports recognition of label differences, such as A1 vs A01, or with or without quotes (A1 vs "A1"), or special labels with preceding number, like "2A1".
+      - Supports two letter running alphabetical labels, like A-AX → “A”…“AX”.

 - Grid defining coordinates:
       - [tile_x, tile_y]: Pixel units (at a given dpi defined by originator) for color patch.